andy-maier/easy-vault/README.rst

 This package allows putting at rest the habit of having clear text files that contain passwords, API keys and other secrets, and allows transitioning to a secure but still easy to use approach for managing such secrets.

+Why a new vault implementation: The ansible-vault command provided the functionality we needed and was originally used (except for the keyring storage which we added).
+However, Ansible does not support native Windows and that was a requirement.
+Also, the ansible-vault command requires installing the entire Ansible which is quite large.
+Searching Pypi for suitable vaults that a) have commands for encrypting and decrypting and b) provide programmatic access to the encrypted file, did not reveal anything suitable.

 .. _`Documentation and change log`: